 The goal of any search engine is to serve searchers with the most relevant answer to their question (it keeps users coming back next time they have a problem needing solving).
 But how does Google factor in new content that is being created and published every single minute?

 If you think of the Internet as an ever-expanding library, Google uses crawlbots to visit web pages every single day to add new content to its index.
 This process is called crawling and indexing and it is needed for Google to understand what your website and web pages is about.
 And it is through crawling and indexing that Google can decide where to ‘rank’ you against other similar content.

-Search engine optimization is the process of helping Google better understand your content so that it will prefer your content over another.
+Search engine optimisation is the process of helping Google better understand your content so that it will prefer your content over another.

-Since there are so many variables (and quite often, the goal posts will change), the best way to find out how you can optimize your site is to look at the actual SERPs.
+Since there are so many variables (and quite often, the goal posts will change), the best way to find out how you can optimise your site is to look at the actual SERPs.